 The Annual Report will be made available to all School patrons, and to each member of the General Assembly whose legislative district contains a portion of the School’s attendance area.

-Public Inspection Model Policy[required]
+Public Inspection Policy

 The Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.